What’s the key to getting photography clients? Read on for our comprehensive guide!

 Create a photography website and Facebook page.

 One of the best ways of getting more clients is by being online.
 People want to see your work!!
 There are some really simple sites if you’re just getting started, so don’t be intimidated.
 The fact is, a website is the FIRST place someone is going to go to check you out, so really try and put your best foot forward.
 It’s worth the extra time and moments of frustration!
 I PROMISE.
-You can start in about 5 minutes!
+You can start your own blog in about 5 minutes!

 Don’t undercut your prices, but offer individual sessions.

 Your ideal client probably isn’t paying you $25 a session, for hours worth of work, am I right?
 After reading countless articles and blogs, the one common theme I’ve found is that you undervalue yourself, people will reflect that to you.
 Someone paying $25 for a session is looking for a deal, and will often ask for more!
 They probably aren’t going to go the extra mile to tell people how amazing you were, and if they do, they are telling them how low your prices are!
 Don’t get in that rut, because let me tell you; it’s hard to dig yourself out.
 Set a reasonable price and go from there!
 You can do free and discounted work (we’ve all been there starting), but make sure to tell them that it’s a deal and that you usually charge XYZ.

 Have a contract, be professional, and PLAY THE PART.
 Have the confidence in your ability to take amazing photographs, and people will believe you!
 Heck, you’re here reading this tutorial in Cole’s Classroom, which already proves you take pride in improving your work!
 I know it doesn’t feel like it sometimes, but you ARE WORTH IT.
 Give off what want to get…you know, that whole “law of attraction” thing!
 IT WORKS.

 Some ideas for getting more clients with specials…